faisalmibaig/docker_xo/README.md

 ***

 ## Build Instructions:
+1. Download/clone the repository.
-Obtain and modify the build files as required.
-Use the following command to build the image (change the image name and tag as you please):
+2. Use the following command to build the image (change the image name and tag as you please):
 `docker build . -t local/xo:5.93.1`

 ***
-## Docker Compose Prerequisites:
+## Docker Compose Instructions:
-1. Create and place the `config.toml` in the same directory as the `docker-compose.yml`
+1. Modify the compose file as you please but note that the redis server name in `/etc/xo-server/config.toml` is defined as `xo-redis`
 ***
-**Note:** Unmodified, the container will run on port 80.
-Although this port is not exposed in the docker image or the in compose file, I would highly recommend placing this container behind a proxy.
-Also note that modifications need to be made to create an image that uses a non-root user.

 default credentials:
 user: admin@admin.net